dacr/jassh/README.md

 started (send a password once the prompt is visible, ...).
 This work is currently visible through SSHReact class and SSHReactTest test class.

-In your build.sbt, add this :
+In your build.sbt, add this (available in maven central) :
 ```
 libraryDependencies += "fr.janalyse"   %% "janalyse-ssh" % version
 ```